Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Modified inexact proximal DC algorithms

 Similar to Theorem \ref{thm1} and Proposition \ref{Prop1_bounded_beta}, by Lemma \ref{lin_suff_decrease}, the following convergence results of iPL-DCA can be derived easily.
 The proofs are purely technical and thus omitted.

 \begin{theorem} Suppose $f_0$ is bounded below and the sequences $\{z^k\}$ and $\{\beta_k\}$ generated by iPL-DCA are bounded, functions $g_0,h_1,h_0$ are locally Lipschitz on set $\Sigma$.
-Then every accumulation point of $\{z^k\}$ is an KKT point for problem (DC). \end{theorem}
+Then every accumulation point of $\{z^k\}$ is a KKT point for problem (DC). \end{theorem}

 \begin{proposition} Suppose the sequence $\{z^k\}$ generated by iPL-DCA is bounded, functions $g_0,h_1,h_0$ are Lipschitz around at any accumulation point of $\{z^k\}$, and ENNAMCQ holds at any accumulation points of the sequence $\{z^k\}$.
 Then the sequence $\{\beta_k\}$ is bounded. \end{proposition}